compusciencing/compusciencing.github.io/_posts/2020-09-07-project-requirements.md

 I love working with students on research, theses, and independent study projects.
 For such projects, students:

-- come up with their own project plan,
+- come up with their own project plan (or I pay them to work on my project),
 - work on the project for a semester (or longer), and
 - learn something CS-related while developing a new tool or idea.

 These projects are **not** a one-on-one class or tutorial.

-I've had students design a programming language and build an interpreter, develop a robot path planning algorithm, [create a new markup language for specifying robots](https://compusciencing.github.io/report-arms.html), and [develop a weather simulation](https://compusciencing.github.io/report-ogp-weather-simulation.html).
+I've had students help me design and build robots, design a programming language and build an interpreter, develop a robot path planning algorithm, [create a new markup language for specifying robots](https://compusciencing.github.io/report-arms.html), and [develop a weather simulation](https://compusciencing.github.io/report-ogp-weather-simulation.html).
 [You can find past projects (starting fall 2018) on this site](https://compusciencing.github.io/).

 Getting course credit for a project (rather than getting paid for research) only benefits you if you: